radianceteam/ssi3/README.md

 /auth/user/id

-returns true if the user is found (boolean)
+returns true if the user is found id and did
 ____